 For those who love challenges, make your ascent through tablelands to forests of the Colorado Plateau on Schnebly Hill.
 This wagon road was scratched into the hillside by pioneers during the last century and it hasn’t really changed much.
 The first mile is paved, but do not be fooled as the road goes primitive by rocky lane.
 As you make the steady climb, views will go across sandstone formations to Mingus Mountain at the edge of Verde Valley.
 If you don’t have a high clearance vehicle, you may want to take the jeep tour.

 Red Rock State Park and Slide Rock State Park

 Sedona is home to 2 state parks.
-Just 7 miles north, in what was an orchard, the stone banks of Oak Creek turn into a fast moving channel which created the perfect natural water ride.
-Along this channel there are plenty of pools for swimming and wading.
-Slide Rock State Park is on of the best swimming holes in the Southwest.
-Be sure to wear cut offs or sturdy shorts as a warning.
+Just 7 miles north, in what was an orchard, the stone banks of Oak Creek turn into a fast-moving channel that created the perfect natural water ride.
+Along this channel, there are plenty of pools for swimming and wading.
+Slide Rock State Park is one of the best swimming holes in the Southwest.
+Be sure to wear cut-offs or sturdy shorts as a warning.
 If you are around during a non-swimming time, you can wander through the orchard and explore the banks of the creek to find the perfect space for a picnic.

 Sedona Arizona’s Crime Rate

 Low crime rate.
-Crime rate is Sedona is 50% of the US average
+The crime rate is Sedona is 50% of the US average